ranjansingh15oct/NS-Responsive-Resume/README.md

-User Data for Dependencies installations for AMAZON Linux 2:-
+User Data for Dependencies installations for AMAZON Linux 2 ONLY:-

 #!/bin/bash
 sudo yum -y update